braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 #### Title and body

 Start typing in the message box and watch a preview appear in the preview box to the left.
-Push messages must be formatted in plain text, but can include [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/) to make your push personalized and targeted.
+Push messages must be formatted in plain text.
+To make your push personalized and targeted, you can include [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid/).

 #### Image